themeum/qubely-pro/readme.txt

 == Changelog ==

+= 1.0.5 - 05 December, 2019 =
+New: Full Width, Wide Width alignment option in all blocks
+Update: Navigation icons in all carousels
+Update: Improvement in Interaction

 = 1.0.4 - 29 November, 2019 =
 Fix: Dropdown field - Search
 Fix: Post Grid block - Stack background in style 3